Sufflain-Open-Source/server/README.md

 [![asciicast](https://asciinema.org/a/446184.svg)](https://asciinema.org/a/446184?speed=1.5)

 ### Explanation
-Both computed and saved in the previous iteration hashes are equal, so the data doesn't change.
+The computed hashes are equal to those stored in the database.
+That means the data didn't change.
 The app will wait for the next iteration (the default wait time is 30 minutes).

 ## How does it work?